yushdotkapoor/AutoPull/README.md

 ## Usage

-To automatically pull a repository every minute
+To set up a repository to pull from GitHub every minute
 ```
 autopull /path/to/repository
 ```